The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 The Problem:

-• Workers wore company uniforms
+• Workers wore firm uniforms

-• Company supervised and inspected work
+• Company supervised however as a result — honestly so so inspected work

 • Back wages owed: $127,000